“A map is more than just an indication of a road or pathway.

 By the late 1960s the Central Office of Information had taken over the design of Ordnance Survey publications.
 While some of their covers, such as the red one above were largely unappreciated, others were more popular.
 The heavily stylised covers of the early 1970s were attractive with their solid black surround and were so very different to what I had previously experienced.
 Each tourist location for which there was a map had its own striking image.
 Thanks to my parents and their annual trips to seemingly distant parts of the country, (at least it seemed that way to a car load of impatient, fidgety children), as a child, I walked across the Tarr steps shown on the Exmoor sheet and climbed (slightly) up Hay Tor on the Dartmoor cover.

 This series of maps will forever be linked in my memory to a particular few years of family holidays as I grew up.
 Like those holidays, this O.S. series of covers couldn’t last forever.
 They had started as One-Inch maps but even within their brief lifespan were superseded by the 1:25 000 scale.
-If only there had been a sheet with that striking neolithic site on its cover that we would pause at so often on our trips across the Salisbury Plain.
+If only there had been a sheet with that striking neolithic site on its cover that we would pause at so often on our car trips across the Salisbury Plain on the rolling A303.

-Clambering around and over the sarsens and bluestones at Stonehenge was an experience that I can never repeat.
-Sadly, the pictures of me never survived, only those of my older siblings.
+Toddling around and clambering over the sarsens and bluestones at Stonehenge was an experience that I can never repeat.
+You aren’t allowed to do such things these days.
+Sadly, any pictures of me never survived, only those of my older siblings.

 Pretty as the artistic Tourist maps were, it is difficult today to appreciate just how ground breaking it was at the time, quite shocking actually, to see actual photographs begin to appear on the covers of my beloved Ordnance Survey maps.
 Full colour photographs on the cover of maps had been first introduced by the Ordnance Survey in 1978 on their 1:250 000 Routemaster series.